 12 Days of Christmas Fitness Countdown

-- Exercises like jumping rope, bodyweight squats, push-ups, side lunges, leg lifts, box jumps, and chair dips can help maintain fitness and health during the holiday season.
+- Activities like jumping rope, bodyweight squats, push-ups, side lunges, leg lifts, box jumps, and chair dips are great for maintaining fitness during this time.

 On The First Day Of Christmas, My Trainer Gave To Me: 1 Minute Of Jumping Rope